prabhathkaluarachchi/LibriSync/README.md

 ### **📚 LibriSync**
-*A Python-based Library Management System for managing books, magazines, DVDs, and lecture CDs.*
+*A Python-based Library Management System for managing books, magazines, educational DVDs, and lecture CDs.*

 ---